-On this trip we traveled on many different modes of transportation.
-We stayed in very different types of accommodations – hostel, apartment and resort.
+On this trip, we traveled on many different modes of transportation.
+We stayed in very different types of accommodations – hostel, apartment, and resort.
 And, we tried some very different, and sometimes awesome foods!

-Our Top 10 List for Seville Spain
+Top 10 things to do in Seville Spain

 1. Catedral de Sevilla

 I’m pretty sure the Cathedral in Seville is a favorite thing to do in Seville for many people!
 The Cathedral is the largest Gothic building in the world!
 It is the third-largest church in Europe!
 Purportedly the builders’ goal – “those who come after us will take us for madmen.”